kubernetes-sigs/external-dns/README.md

 $ external-dns --zone example-org --provider google --google-project example-project --source service --dry-run=false
 ```

-Check that ExternalDNS has created the desired DNS record for your service and that it points to its load balancer's IP.
+Check that ExternalDNS has created the desired DNS record for your Service and that it points to its load balancer's IP.
 Then try to resolve it:

 ```console
 $ dig +short nginx.example.org.